chrissimpkins/ink/README.md

 - line filter stream editor support (pipe replacement text from other applications to ink, render your template with the standard input piped text, then pipe the rendered text to the standard output stream for file writes or further text processing)
 - support for parallel multi-file text replacements from local and remotely stored (GET request accessible) templates
 - a simple built-in text template format using `{{ ink }}` text labels
-- extremely flexible user defined text template formatting that supports *any text replacement label*™ that you'd like to use (you define it on the command line)
+- extremely flexible user defined text template formatting that supports *nearly any text replacement label*™ that you'd like to use.
+This is defined at rendering time on the command line.

 ### Example